 1) Kovaci Cemetery

 Are you ready to start your morning right with a little exercise?
-My guide took me for a walk up the hill right by the city center.
-He said according to some locals if you don’t live in this neighborhood, you’re not really from Sarajevo.
+Let’s go for a walk up the hill right by the city center.
+According to some locals if you don’t live in this neighborhood, you’re not really from Sarajevo.
 The walk started with a visit to Kovaci Cemetery, a Muslim cemetery.

 There are those in this cemetery who died in the Bosnian War of the 1990s, but the most prominent tomb is the one with the dome.
 It belongs to the former president of Bosnia, but he didn’t die during the war.
 (Also, the official name of the country is Bosnia and Herzegovina, but I’m going to call it Bosnia for short for most of the post.
 Please excuse me, Herzegovina!
 I mean no disrespect.)